 1. Do the financial planning

-First of all, you need to define how your resource control and planning will be.
-To do so, you first need to know each financial characteristic of the company, such as spending, earnings, expenses, if there are outstanding debts, among others.
+First of all, it is necessary to define how your control and planning of resources will be carried out.
+To do so, you need to know each financial characteristic of the company, such as expenditures, earnings, expenses, if there are outstanding debts, among other issues.

-After this process, you should set clear and achievable goals and objectives for each department.
-These purposes can be planned monthly, bimonthly, quarterly, half-yearly and annually.
+After this process, you should set clear and achievable goals and objectives for each sector.
+These objectives can be planned monthly, bimonthly, quarterly, half-yearly or annually.

-The business financial control should be done as soon as possible, because in a few months the economic situation of the country or the budget of your company can undergo major changes, and a good control can be decisive to keep the business running.
+Business financial control should be done as soon as possible, as in a few months the country’s economic situation or your company’s budgetary framework may undergo major changes.
+In such cases, having a good control can be decisive to keep the business running.

 2. Record all expenses and revenues